jcha40/manual-image-filter/README.md

 ## Manual image filter
-Just click "Upload image table" and select a list of absolute file paths
+Just click "Upload image table" and select a file with the list of absolute file paths